Chealion/chealion-old/README.markdown

 				displays it using Growl.
 More a proof of concept than anything but plays nice with LaunchBar when I'm in the middle of a song.

+		RewrapMP4
+			RewraptoMP4.scpt
+				Applescript for use with Compressor to automatically rewrap a QuickTime movie into an MPEG-4 container using pass-through.
+				Great for when using x264 to make iPod/iPhone friendly videos.

 		TabCountGrowl
 			tabcounttogrowl.scpt
 				AppleScript to take the current number of open tabs in Safari